 - Close the pressure cooker and cook over high heat until the pressure builds up.

-- Lower the heat to medium and cook for 35 minutes or until the beans are tender and soft.
-But if you are cooking in a regular pan, you will have to cook the beans for about 1.5 or 2 hours.
+- Lower the heat to medium and cook for 30-40 minutes or until the beans are tender and soft.

 This post contains affiliate links.
 Thank you for your supporting of this site!